 Gifts to pair with the wooden crane:

-Ribbon Streamer
+Rainbow Streamer

 Anyone else love watching rhythmic gymnastics?
 I think that’s probably the reason I bought this for my kids, but nonetheless, it’s been a delight to add to their imaginary play bin.

-Gifts that pair well with the wand:
+Gifts to pair with a ribbon wand:

 - Silk dress-up wings